composer/composer/doc/03-cli.md

   See also the [`platform`](06-config.md#platform) config option.
 * **--ignore-platform-req:** ignore a specific platform requirement(`php`, `hhvm`, `lib-*` and `ext-*`) and force the installation even if the local machine does not fulfill it.
 Multiple requirements can be ignored via wildcard.
+Appending a `+` makes it only ignore the upper-bound of the requirements.
+For example, if a package requires `php: ^7`, then the option `--ignore-platform-req=php+` would allow installing on PHP8, but installation on PHP 5.6 would still fail.

 ## update / u